homonoid/reborn/README.md

 # Source

-I am trying to keep the source compact but readable, so balancing on the edge and trying not to fail the second!
+I am trying to keep the source compact but readable, thence balancing on the edge and trying not to fail the second.

 # Progress